 The foods here merge flavors from South Florida and New Orleans, which you’ll notice as soon as you look at the menu.
 A Key Lime Grilled Lobster Tail is right alongside a Seafood Gumbo, and there are plenty more dishes like those.

-The brunch and dinner menus here heavily favor selections from the ocean, including oysters, other shellfish and fish.
-If you’re not into aquatic appetizers and entrees, though, there still is a decent selection fo steak, chicken and salad to choose from.
+The Grand Marlin’s brunch and dinner menus here heavily favor selections from the ocean.
+Such as oysters, other shellfish, and fish.
+If you’re not into aquatic appetizers and entrees, though, there still is a decent selection of steak, chicken, and salad to choose from.

 There’s an impressive list of mixed martinis and cocktails, but the wine list also isn’t to be missed.
 It’s won multiple awards from Wine Spectator and has some truly uncommon selections.
 If you’re interested in both a mixed something and a vino, start with a cocktail at the North Drop Bar and then, order your red or white with dinner.

 All of this is served by an attentive staff in a relaxed atmosphere — and with a Grand Marlin overhead.
 The effect is a casual setting even though this is fine dining.
-Prices are also fairly affordable considering the level of quality, as entrees tend to run from $19 to $39.
+Prices are also fairly affordable considering the level of quality as well.

 If you’re looking for an especially good seafood meal, come to The Grand Marlin.
 No matter what you want from the Gulf, the staff here will likely have it available and know exactly how to prepare it for your liking.

 A few of our menu favorites at The Grand Marlin include: